Student Finance CalculatorSFC

 Electric car schemes offer huge savings due to low 2% BIK tax on EVs

-Be aware of impacts on mortgages, statutory pay, and death-in-service benefits
+Be aware of the knock on effects for mortgages, statutory pay, and death in service benefits

-If you have both UG and PG loans, salary sacrifice saves 15% in SL repayments alone
+If you have both UG and PG loans, salary sacrifice can save 15% in student loan deductions alone

 Always run the numbers for your specific situation before committing